 In March 2021, we granted three warrants (collectively, the "Tarsus Warrants") to Tarsus as partial consideration for the grant of certain licenses and rights to us pursuant to the Tarsus Agreement.
 The first of the Tarsus Warrants (the "first tranche") became exercisable for 41,666 ordinary shares of Lian Ophthalmology, at an exercise price of \$109 per share, in June 2021 as a result of the achievement of a specified milestone event.
 Tarsus also had an option to convert the ordinary shares of Lian Ophthalmology underlying the first tranche into 78,373 of our Ordinary Shares.
 The second and third of the Tarsus Warrants (the "second tranche" and the "third tranche", respectively) were to become exercisable upon the achievement of certain milestone events for 41,667 ordinary shares of Lian Ophthalmology, at an exercise price of \$109 per share.
 Tarsus also had an option, subject to the achievement of the same milestone events, to convert each of the second tranche and the third tranche into warrants exercisable for 78,373 of our Ordinary Shares, at an exercise price of \$0.000017100448, in each case in accordance with the terms and conditions of the Option Agreement dated as of October 18, 2021 by and among the Company, Lian Ophthalmology and Tarsus (the "Tarsus Option Agreement").
-On October 18, 2021, Tarsus exercised its options to convert the Tarsus warrants under the Tarsus Option Agreement.
-Accordingly, on October 18, 2021, we issued to Tarsus 78,373 of our Ordinary Shares and two warrants to purchase an aggregate of 156,746 of our Ordinary Shares at an exercise price of \$0.000017100448 per share.
+On October 18, 2021, we issued to Tarsus 78,373 of our Ordinary Shares and two warrants to purchase an aggregate of 156,746 of our Ordinary Shares at an exercise price of \$0.000017100448 per share.
 Concurrently therewith, the Tarsus Warrants were irrevocably terminated.